-The federal Worker Adjustment and Retraining Notification Act (WARN) requires larger employers to give employees notice 60 days before an impending plant closing or mass layoff that will result in job losses for a specified number or percentage of employees.
-Employers who don't comply with this notice requirement may have to pay workers for every day of notice they didn't receive.
-Under similar state laws, laid-off workers may be entitled to some severance or benefits continuation, as well.
+The federal Worker Adjustment and Retraining Notification (WARN) Act requires larger employers to give employees notice 60 days before an impending plant closing or mass layoff that will result in job losses for a specified number or percentage of employees.

 WARN applies only to employees with 100 or more employees, and only if there is a plant closing or mass layoff.
 The law defines these terms as follows: